rust-lang/rust/src/doc/rustc/src/platform-support/hermit.md

 To compile for these targets, you will either need to build Rust with the targets enabled (see “Building the targets” above), or build your own copy of `core` by using `build-std` or similar.

-Building Rust programs can be done by following the tutorial in our starter application [hermit-rs-template].
+As all Hermit programs are unikernels, building a Rust program also requires including the operating system code.
+A guide for doing so is provided in our starter [hermit-rs-template].

 [hermit-rs-template]: https://github.com/hermit-os/hermit-rs-template